matlab-actions/.github/profile/README.md

 ```

 ## Use Virtual Display on Linux Runner
-GitHub-hosted runners based on Linux&reg; do not provide a display.
+GitHub-hosted Linux runners do not provide a display.
 To run MATLAB code that requires a display, first set up a virtual display on the runner by starting an Xvfb display server.
 For example, set up a virtual server to run the tests for an app created in MATLAB.

 ```YAML
 name: Use Virtual Display on Linux Runner